MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/key-components-of-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Key Components of the WCF LOB Adapter SDK"
-title: "Key Components of the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Key Components of the WCF LOB Adapter SDK" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 59b8029b-4799-471b-8825-15d79a30bf1f
-caps.latest.revision: 18
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Key Components of the WCF LOB Adapter SDK
 Developing an adapter using the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] requires the use of many of the following basic components: